 We are an exploration stage company engaged in the search for graphite, vanadium, gold, uranium and other minerals.
 We have an interest in properties located in the African country of Madagascar and Canada in the Province of Québec.
-None of the properties in which we hold an interest have known mineral reserves of any kind at this time.
+Under the definitions of U.S. Guidelines, none of the properties in which we hold an interest have known mineral reserves of any kind at this time.
 As such, the work programs planned by us are exploratory in nature.

 Our executive offices are currently located at 520-141 Adelaide Street West, Toronto, Ontario, Canada M5H 3L5.
 Our telephone number is (416) 364-4911.
 We maintain a website at www.energizerresources.com (which website is expressly not incorporated by reference into this filing).
-These offices are leased on a month-to-month basis, and our monthly rental payments are currently CAD\$10,000 per month.
+These offices are leased on a month-to-month basis, and our monthly rental payments are currently approximately \$9,000 per month.